 UCR also provides a Python binding, which can be used from any Python program.
-An instance of univention.config_registry.ConfigRegistry needs to be crated first.
+An instance of univention.config\registry.ConfigRegistry needs to be created first.
 After loading the current database state with load() the values can be accessed by using the instance like a Python dictionary: